maziac/dezogif/documentation/Design.md

 For non-branching instructions one breakpoint right after the instruction would already do.
 For the branching (and conditional branching) instruction we need also the branch location and set the 2nd breakpoint to it.

-So DeZog sets 2 temporary breakpoints at exch DZRP continue command.
+So DeZog sets 2 temporary breakpoints at each DZRP continue command.
 One at the breakpoint address + len and one at the branch address.

 So, after our original breakpoint was hit the debug-program restores the original opcode and then adds the 2 temporary artificial breakpoints.
 The debug-program then jumps to the breakpoint location and after the instruction is executed immediately the next RST is done (because of the temporary breakpoints).